-Blueprint, by The Engine is a nonresident program for graduate students, postdocs, research scientists, faculty members, and their teams, to explore the commercial opportunities of their breakthroughs and startup projects.
+Blueprint, by The Engine is a non-resident program for graduate students, postdocs, research scientists, and their teams, to explore the commercial opportunities of their breakthroughs and startup projects.

 First launched in 2020, Blueprint offers two cohorts a year: Fall and Spring.
-This program runs over the course of 5 weeks, with sessions every week.
+The program runs over the course of 6 weeks.

 Blueprint over the years

 Evolving bench-top science into practical solutions that address real-world challenges.

 Evaluating consumer needs to develop and implement a viable business model.

 Advancing technology from laboratory scale to commercial viability.

 The Blueprint curriculum offers frameworks to help teams manage and prioritize the mitigation of key risks.